 FAQ

-1. Q: What’s the difference between watercolor paint travel sets and gouache travel sets?
+- Q: What’s the difference between watercolor paint travel sets and gouache travel sets?

 A: Great question!
 Watercolor and gouache are cousins, but with different characteristics.
 Watercolor is transparent and can be layered, perfect for soft effects.
 Gouache is more opaque and intense, great for sharp details.
-Their travel sets differ too; watercolor usually has wet palettes, while gouache often comes in small tubes.
+Their travel sets differ too; watercolor usually has wet palettes, while gouache often comes in small tubes. - Q: How do you paint in super humid places like rainforests?

 A: Now that’s a challenge!
 In very humid places, paint takes longer to dry.
 The trick?
 Use thicker watercolor paper, bring a small fan to help with drying, and don’t forget to bring waterproof plastic or a folder to store paintings that aren’t dry yet.
-Oh, and bring a dry cloth to wipe excess water from the paper.
+Oh, and bring a dry cloth to wipe excess water from the paper. - Q: Is it okay to mix watercolor paint travel sets from different brands?

 A: Absolutely!
 In fact, it can be a fun experiment.
 Each brand has its own characteristics, so mixing them can give unique effects.
 But remember, some pigments might not play well together.
-Always test on scrap paper before applying to your main painting.
+Always test on scrap paper before applying to your main painting. - Q: If I’m in the mountains and run out of water for painting, can I use river or rain water?

 A: You can, but be careful!
 Natural water might contain minerals or other substances that could affect the paint color.
 If you must, rainwater is better than river water.
-But pro tip: always bring a small water bottle just for painting so you don’t run out!
+But pro tip: always bring a small water bottle just for painting so you don’t run out! - Q: Are there any watercolor paint travel sets that are safe for kids?

 A: Yes, there are!
 Many brands make kid-friendly sets with non-toxic paint.
 Check out the Faber-Castell Young Artist Watercolor Paint Set or Crayola Washable Watercolors.
 Remember, even if they’re safe, always supervise kids when they’re painting.
 Bonus tip: teach them how to clean brushes and palettes to make the set last longer!